It’s 6:47 AM Tuesday. My laptop is closed. Coffee is hot. The dog is unimpressed.

 I have roughly twenty MCP servers wired into a single surface.
 HubSpot, Stripe, Slack, Gmail, Calendar, Notion, Ahrefs, Customer.io, Drive, Vercel, Klaviyo, Fireflies, Intercom, Pendo, Linear, Atlassian, Hex, Amplitude, ElevenLabs.
 The point isn’t the count.
 It’s what it collapses to.
 The agent walks the tunnel for me.
 I stay in the room where decisions actually get made.

-01-killed-my-tabs-2.png into public/screens/ The reframe most operators miss#
+The reframe most operators miss#

 Most people think the win is “AI does my work.”
 It isn’t.
 The win is upstream of that.